LynNor1/PaintByNumber_OCR/README.md

 ccmake -S opencv/ -B build/
 ```

 Following the directions, you hit "C" to scan the environment.
 You can navigate through the various options, turning them on and off.
 Then press "T" to enter Advanced Mode.
 Advanced Mode was necessary to be able to configure some of the more obscure settings for Java.
-Be sure to set the Java environment variables noted in the link.
+Be sure to set the Java environment variables noted on the webpage.

 David Delabassée has a list of suggested modules to omit for a faster build and for just getting started.
-I did try building the image codecs, but was not able to get it to actually build.
+I did try building the image codecs, but was not able to get it to actually build, having run into some kind of problem with needing/building gdal.
 Because I'm relying on java.awt.ImageIO for reading image files, I did not need these codecs anyway.

 When you have finished setting up your options, press "G" to generate the Makefile.